-I had my Ancestry DNA test done a few years ago and my results show that I’m 52% European Jewish, 39% Eastern Europe and Russian and 9% in other regions of the Baltic region.
-The company did an upgrade to its database recently so now you can get an even more accurate picture of your family history.
+I had my Ancestry DNA test done a few years ago and my results show that I’m 52% European Jewish, 39% Eastern Europe and Russian, and 9% in other regions of the Baltic region.
+The company has been doing frequent updates on its database to give you an even more accurate picture of your family history.

 My mother’s relatives were non-Jewish Central and Eastern Europeans whose DNA may have specifically come from Eastern Slovakia and Hungary.